 All invasive breast cancers are tested for hormone receptors (oestrogen and progesterone) receptors.
 DCIS may be tested for these hormone receptors, but it is not routinely undertaken in some countries.

-The evidence for the use of endocrine therapy in the treatment of DCIS is unclear, and the results of the two large RCTs comparing BCS and RT, with or without tamoxifen are conflicting.
+The evidence for the use of endocrine therapy in the treatment of DCIS is unclear, and the results of the two large RCTs comparing BCS and RT with or without tamoxifen are conflicting.
+Tamoxifen therapy is not routinely recommended, but it may be considered for selected patients.
 Tamoxifen therapy is therefore not routinely recommended, but it may be considered for selected patients.